KDPS

 KDPS was a radio station in Des Moines, Iowa.
 The station was owned by Des Moines Public Schools.
-The school district programs the station with a variety of rock music styles and staffs it with high school students who are learning radio.
+The school district used to program the station with a variety of rock music styles and staffed it with high school students who were learning radio.
+For its last 45 years, evenings and weekends were filled by Grand View University programming from college students on weekdays and Kids Radio Mania pre-teen music on weekends, holidays and some summers.

-Children's programming

-Kids Radio Mania is the station's weekend radio programming format.
-Kids Radio Mania is produced by Professor Stephen Winzenburg at Grand View University and airs every Saturday from 5 a.m. to 5 p.m. central time and Sunday from 5 a.m. to 5 p.m. during summers and holidays, Sundays 5 a.m. to 5 p.m. during the school year.